/

 Broadband & Technology Expert

-"Zen Internet is peace of mind packaged as a utility bill.
-You will pay more for it than you would for Plusnet or TalkTalk, but you are buying your way out of call centre hell.
-For many people that freedom is worth every single penny."
+"Zen Internet is peace of mind packaged as a broadband service.
+You will usually pay more than you would with a budget provider, but you get predictable pricing, useful technical extras and a support-led product.
+For many households, that combination is worth the premium."

 Telecoms Analyst ISP Auditor Network Infrastructure Broadband Expert